myNodeModules/node-bitstamp/README.md

 * Description

+A node module using bitstamp REST API and Websockets API to can keep track of any transactions coming.

+---

 * Installation instructions

 For the moment you can just install it manually from github.
 I just need time to upgrade the code.

+---

 * Usage instructions